 We are now taking enrolments for joining the Holistic Acupressure course and the Shiatsu Diploma starting October 2019.
 Find out about these powerful, transformative practices and to get your questions answered by coming along to our last Saturday morning Grassroots sessions of the year on 29 June, or come along to our Open Day on 14 September.

 To register on a course, clarify any questions or get more information please send us an email or ring 01273 782872.

-The Brighton branch of the Shiatsu College is based at the Sussex MS Centre, a beacon of integrated healthcare in the region.
-Our students come from all along the south coast and over the years, together we have built a supportive, effective network of clinics and events that offer students abundant practical experience that is so beneficial for becoming a professional practitioner.
+We’re based at the Sussex MS Centre, a beacon of integrated healthcare in the South East area.
+Our students come from all over the region and over the years, together we have built a supportive, effective network of clinics and events that offer students abundant practical experience that is so beneficial for becoming a professional practitioner.

 The Sussex Multiple Sclerosis Centre, Southwick Recreation Ground, Croft Avenue, Southwick, West Sussex, BN42 4AB

 To join our e-news mailing list please email firstname.lastname@example.org

 (includes online Anatomy course & LASER registration)

 (includes online Physiology & Pathology course, National Residential & LASER registration)

 Jan 11/12 2020

 April 3 – 6 is our National Residential.